 NUTR 859 Nutrition: A Focus on Life Stages

-NUTR 875 Applied Dietetics Practice Concepts (Food Service Modules and Food Service Practicum)
+NUTR 875 Applied Dietetic Practice Concepts (Food Service Modules and Food Service Practicum)

 Total: 12 credit hours and 170 hours of supervised experiential learning

 Year 1 Spring Semester

 NUTR 976 Organization and Management in Community Nutrition and Health Promotion

 NUTR 975 Supervised Experiential Practicum (Food Service Management and Community Nutrition)

 Total: 12 credit hours and 375 hours of supervised experiential learning

 Year 1 Summer